ESIF and Horizon 2020

 Operational Programme Research, Development and Education (OP RDE)

-OP RDE is multi-fund and multiannual operational programme with allocation 2.77 billion EUR managed by the Ministry of Education, Youth and Sports.
-It is divided into 4 priority axis:
+OP RDE is multi-fund and multiannual operational programme with allocation 2,77 billion EUR managed by the Ministry of Education, Youth and Sports.
+It is divided into 4 priority axes:

 - Priority axis 1: Strengthening capacities for high-quality research